DavideBrie/davidebri.github.io/_posts/2023-03-21-my-first-startup-fail.md

 ---
 layout: post
-title: Learning from missteps.
-My journey through a Startup Accelerator Program
+title: My Experience in a Startup Accelerator
 description: A candid tale of my first startup's downfall - filled with mistakes, misjudgments and valuable wisdom gained the hard way.
 summary:
 tags: thoughts